Meetjain-0201/RAG-Powered-Document-QA-Pipeline/README.md

-Here is a **fully rewritten, beautified, non-plagiarized README** for your RAG + Qdrant + Gemini pipeline.
-It keeps all the meaning but presents everything in a fresh structure, tone, and layout.

-You can paste this directly into your GitHub README.md.

----

 # RAG Pipeline with Qdrant and Gemini

 A modular Retrieval Augmented Generation system built on top of **Qdrant**, **SentenceTransformers**, and **Google Gemini**.
 This project turns PDF collections into a searchable knowledge base and generates context-aware answers using modern LLMs.